cold-briu/junior-web-developer-test/api/readme.md

 # Entities
-## Contractor
+## Manager

 Defines the owner of job.
 - Has an one to many relation with Employee trough Job entity
-- Could have a one to many relation with Job entity _(currently doesn't apply because Job Entity is inside Contractor entity)_
+- Could have a one to many relation with Job entity _(currently doesn't apply because Job Entity is inside Manager entity)_

 Contains personal data, company name and jobList